wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 Even destiny is but an idea.
 Words can be put together in so many ways!
-Statements can differ, but do they make any change in the actual?
+Statements can differ, but do they make any change in the actuäl?
-There are so many theories devised for explaining things — all are plausible, none is true.
+There are so many theories devised for explaining things — all are plausible, none are true.
 When you drive a car, you are subjected to the laws of mechanics and chemistry; step out of the car and you are under the laws of physiology and biochemistry.

 **Q:**&ensp;What is meditation and what are its uses?

-**M:**&ensp;As long as you are a beginner certain formalised meditations, or prayers may be good for you.
+**M:**&ensp;As long as you are a beginner, certain formalised meditations or prayers may be good for you.
-But for a seeker for reality there is only one meditation — the rigorous refusal to harbour thoughts.
+But for a seeker for reälity there is only one meditation: the rigorous refusal to harbour thoughts.
 To be free from thoughts is itself meditation.

 **Q:**&ensp;How is it done?

 **M:**&ensp;You begin by letting thoughts flow and watching them.
-The very observation slows down the mind till it stops altogether.
+The very observation slows down the mind until it stops altogether.
 Once the mind is quiet, keep it quiet.
-Don’t get bored with peace, be in it, go deeper into it.
+Don’t get bored with peace — be in it, go deeper into it.

 **Q:**&ensp;I heard of holding on to one thought in order to keep other thoughts away.
 But how to keep all thoughts away?
 The very idea is also a thought.

-**M:**&ensp;Experiment anew, don’t go by past experience.
+**M:**&ensp;Experiment anew; don’t go by past experience.
 Watch your thoughts and watch yourself watching the thoughts.
 The state of freedom from all thoughts will happen suddenly and by the bliss of it you shall recognise it.